 In addition to pistols, as mentioned above, SIG continues to make rifles.
 They also have expanded into riflescopes, sights, rangefinders, spotting scopes, binoculars, ammunition, airguns, and additional gear and apparel.

-Of particular interest here at Optics Oasis (besides the scopes and sights) are the Oscar spottings scopes and the Zulu binoculars lines.
+Of particular interest here at Optics Oasis (besides the scopes and sights) are the Oscar spotting scopes and the Zulu binoculars lines.

-I won’t review any of them here (likely elsewhere later), but if you’re interested, take a look at them on Amazon using the links below.
+I won’t review any of them here, but if you’re interested, take a look at them on Amazon using the links below.

 See my review of the SIG Sauer Zulu line of binoculars in this article.